 In Barri Vell, the old town of Girona, narrow alleys and fascinating medieval stairs appear around every corner.
 Suddenly I stumble upon Portal del Colleccionista, an antiquarian bookshop.
-The smell of dusty book shelves always has a magnetic effect on me.
+The smell of dusty book shelves always has a magnetic effect on me; this Girona bookshop is no different.

 I hate to leave this wonderful Girona bookshop and the promise of further engaging conversation.
 But sadly, I have a plane to catch.